aws/aws-eks-best-practices/content/security/docs/network.md

   selector: all()
 ```

-+ **Incrementally add rules to selectively allow the flow of traffic between namespaces/pods**.
+### Incrementally add rules to selectively allow the flow of traffic between namespaces/pods
 Start by allowing pods within a namespace to communicate with each other and then add custom rules that further restrict pod to pod communication within that namespace.

-+ **Log network traffic metadata**.
+### Log network traffic metadata
 VPC Flow Logs captures metadata about the traffic flowing through a VPC, such as source and destination IP address and port along with accepted/dropped packets.
 This information could be analyzed to look for suspicous or unusual activity between resources within the VPC, including pods.
 However, since the IP addresses of pods frequently change as they replaced, Flow Logs may not be sufficient on its own.
 Calico Enterprise extends the Flow Logs with pod labels, making it easier to decipher the traffic flows between pods.
 It also makes use of machine learning to identify anomalous traffic.

-+ **Use encryption with AWS load balancers**.
+### Use encryption with AWS load balancers
 The ALB and NLB both have support for transport encryption (SSL and TLS).
 The `alb.ingress.kubernetes.io/certificate-arn` annotation for the ALB lets you to specify which certificates to add to the ALB.
 If you omit the annotation the controller will attempt to add certificates to listeners that require it by matching the available ACM certiciates using the host field.
 Starting with EKS v1.15 you can use the service.beta.kubernetes.io/aws-load-balancer-ssl-cert annotation with the NLB as shown in the example below.

 ```yaml
 apiVersion: v1